Jrod7938/Jrod7938/README.md

-# Jrod7938
+# Jancarlos Rodriguez

 [![GitHub Badge](https://img.shields.io/github/followers/Jrod7938?label=Follow&style=social)](https://github.com/Jrod7938)

 ## About Me

-Hello there! 👋 I am Jancarlos Rodriguez, known as Jrod7938 on GitHub.
-I am a passionate programmer with a keen interest in technology and coding.
-Currently, I am pursuing a Bachelor's degree in Computer Science and working on building RuneLite Plugins to enhance the gaming experience for users.
+Greetings! 👋 I am Jancarlos Rodriguez, and you may know me as Jrod7938 on GitHub.
+As an avid programmer with a profound interest in technology and coding, I am constantly seeking ways to innovate and enhance user experiences.
+Currently, I am pursuing a Bachelor's degree in Computer Science, and my primary focus lies in developing cutting-edge RuneLite Plugins that take gaming to the next level.

 ## Interests

-- 📚 Currently Learning: Java and Kotlin
+- 📚 Ongoing Learning: Java and Kotlin
-- 💻 Working On: Building RuneLite Plugins
+- 💻 Current Project: Building RuneLite Plugins

-## Contact Me
+## Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jancarlosrodriguez).
+Don't hesitate to connect with me on [LinkedIn](https://www.linkedin.com/in/jancarlosrodriguez) for networking and discussions.

 ## GitHub Stats